-Newswise — December 29, 2015 –The American Journal of Nursing (AJN) recognized the best nursing and health care publications of 2015 with an announcement of its annual Book of the Year Awards.
-Winners in 20 categories appear in the journal’s January issue.
-AJN, “the leading voice of nursing since 1900,” is published by Wolters Kluwer.
+Newswise — December 29, 2016 –The American Journal of Nursing (AJN) is pleased to announce the 2016 winners of its annual Book of the Year Awards.
+Winners in 19 categories appear in the journal’s January issue.
+AJN, the “leading voice of nursing since 1900,” is published by Wolters Kluwer.

-“Wolters Kluwer is delighted to announce the best in nursing publications selected by a panel of judges that deemed these texts the most valuable in 20 categories,” said Jayne Marks, VP Global Publishing, Wolters Kluwer, Health Learning, Research & Practice.
-According to Shawn Kennedy, MA, RN, FAAN, AJN’s editor-in-chief, the Book of the Year awards has been an important program for the past 46 years.
-“AJN’s Book of the Year awards is our opportunity to acknowledge high-quality publications and share that with the health care community,” she added.
+“Wolters Kluwer is excited to announce the best in nursing publications in 19 categories,” said Jayne Marks, Vice President, Global Publishing, Wolters Kluwer, Health Learning, Research and Practice.
+Shawn Kennedy, MA, RN, FAAN, AJN’s editor-in-chief, added “AJN’s Book of the Year Awards are very important to us.
+For 47 years we have taken the opportunity to acknowledge high-quality publications in the health care community.
+We congratulate all of the winners.”

 Book of the Year Awards